-HPLIP, HP print, scan, and fax drivers for Linux, released 3.20.5 a few days ago with new printers and Linux distributions support.
+HPLIP, HP developed printer and scanner drivers for Linux, released version 3.20.11 a few days ago.

 2. Then open terminal either via Ctrl+Alt+T or by searching for “terminal” from app launcher.
 When it opens, run command to give executable permission:

 chmod +x ~/Downloads/hplip-3.20.11.run

 3. Finally run command to start installing the driver:

 Follow the terminal output and answer some questions.
 If everything goes OK, plug or re-plug your HP devices and enjoy!